 - The effectiveness of SPRAVATO in preventing suicide or in reducing suicidal ideation or behavior has not been demonstrated.
-Use of SPRAVATO does not preclude the need for hospitalization if clinically warranted, even if patients experience improvement after an initial dose of SPRAVATO.
+Use of SPRAVATO does not experience improvement after an initial dose of SPRAVATO.
 (1) - SPRAVATO is not approved as an anesthetic agent.
 The safety and effectiveness of SPRAVATO as an anesthetic agent have not been established.
 (1)

------DOSAGE AND ADMINISTRATION------DOSAGE AND ADMINISTRATION
+-----DOSAGE AND ADMINISTRATION------DOSAGE AND ADMINISTRATION------

-- Administer SPRAVATO intranasally under the supervision of a healthcare - Assess blood pressure prior to and after administration.
+- Administer SPRAVATO intranasally under the supervision of a healthcare provider.
+(2.1) - Assess blood pressure prior to and after administration.
 (2.1)